betterlife/Java-Build-System/README.md

 Bootstrap
 ---------
-  This module can be used as a sub module for your WebApp, bootstrap code as below:
+  This module can be used as a git sub module for your WebApp, bootstrap code as below:
 ```
   mkdir myWebApp  # Workspace
   cd myWebApp